 - war (n.)

-Spanish, Portuguese, and Italian guerra also are from Germanic; Romanic peoples turned to Germanic for a word possibly to avoid Latin bellum because its form tended to merge with bello- "beautiful."
+Spanish, Portuguese, and Italian guerra also are from Germanic; Romanic peoples turned to Germanic for a "war" word possibly to avoid Latin bellum because its form tended to merge with bello- "beautiful."
 There was no common Germanic word for "war" at the dawn of historical times.
 Old English had many poetic words for "war" (wig, guð, heaðo, hild, all common in personal names), but the usual one to translate Latin bellum was gewin "struggle, strife" (related to win (v.)).

-First record of war time is late 14c.
-Warpath (1775) is originally in reference to North American Indians, as are war-whoop (1761), war-paint (1826), and war-dance (1757).
+First record of war-time is late 14c.
+Warpath (1775) originally is in reference to North American Indians, as are war-whoop (1761), war-paint (1826), and war-dance (1757).
 War crime first attested 1906 (in Oppenheim's "International Law").
 War chest is attested from 1901; now usually figurative.
 War games translates German Kriegspiel (see kriegspiel).

 - war (v.)